BlackCapCoder/pogo-problem/README.md

 # Pogo

-The pogo problem is a problem that I discovered while working on an optimizing BrainFuck compiler; it is a simplified version of how loops work in BrainFuck.
+The pogo problem is a problem that I discovered while working on an optimizing BrainFuck compiler; it is a simplified model of how loops work in BrainFuck.

 This repository is my effort to optimize and expand on the pogo problem to see how close I can get to solving the halting problem.

 The pogo problem goes like this: